FelixAllard/SCP3199LC/Thunderstore/README.md

 ---
 ### In game Description
 Spawn location:
-Outside
+Outside<br>
 Health
-4
+4<br>
 damage
-40
+40<br>
-Movement speed
+Movement speed :
-A little slower than the players running speed
+A little slower than the players running speed<br>

-Door opening speed.
+Door opening speed :
-10 sec
+10 sec<br>
 Behavior
 Upon death it will enter egg phase

+### Roaming :
+it will search for a player and will enter the chasing phase if it finds one, if not, it has a chance of laying an egg.
+### Laying egg :
-When it spits out eggs it spawns another 3199 that will be in the egg phase.
+Will spit out a new SCP3199 instance out of it's mouth and go back to roaming When it spits out eggs it spawns another 3199 that will be in the egg phase.
-Phases.
-Roamin
-It will Roam around like any monster would, every 40-60 seconds it will spit out a Egg, if it sees a player it will enter its chasing phase
-Chasing
+### Chasing
-It will very basically go after a person attacking them, sometimes throwing up at them, and when a player gets far enough away they will re enter their roaming phase
-Egg phase
-This phase will only be activated upon its death, where it will slowly hatch and then it will grow a mini version that will grow up to become an adult
+Will go after the player and try to peck them

+---
+## Future
+- Will add a long range attack for the monster
 ---
 # Credits
 ```